yourfriendoss/pitransmitter/README.md

 **Optional Equipment:**
 * Portable display (to make it more compact and portable)
 * Portable power bank (so that you can use it wherever you are!)
+* USB drive (to store your .wav and .ogg audio files)

 ## Installation
 PiFM 1.2 depends on a number of prerequisites.
 To ensure that all of these are in place, first run the `setup.sh` script.
 This will perform a number of relevant commands to get the transmitter ready.